lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork14.md

 ## Grading turnaround

-Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every hour from 8am until am the following day.
-The 6am run is the final grade.
+The autograder will be run at 6am to calculate final scores.
 Scores will be uploaded to D2L by the next class period.